Bachelor of Medicine, Bachelor of Surgery: India

+Admission to MBBS programs in India is determined through a national-level entrance examination known as the National Eligibility cum Entrance Test (Undergraduate) (NEET-UG).
+As of June 2026, there are 118,148 MBBS seats available across 780 recognized medical colleges in the country.
+Government medical colleges are especially competitive due to subsidized tuition and high patient inflow at affiliated teaching hospitals, which provide students with extensive clinical exposure.

+The MBBS curriculum in India includes foundational pre-clinical and para-clinical subjects such as anatomy, physiology, biochemistry, pathology, microbiology, forensic medicine, and pharmacology.
+These are complemented by concurrent clinical training in outpatient and inpatient hospital settings, where students develop competencies in patient history-taking, physical examination, differential diagnosis, clinical decision-making, and basic medical procedures.

+The final phase of the MBBS program is a 12-month compulsory rotatory internship, during which students are posted across departments such as internal medicine, general surgery, pediatrics, obstetrics and gynecology, and community medicine.
+The internship provides hands-on clinical experience under supervision and also includes exposure to hospital administration, interprofessional collaboration, and patient communication.

+In June 2023, the Government of India announced the implementation of the National Exit Test (NExT) as a standardized examination for MBBS graduates.
+The NExT will serve as both a licensure exam for medical practice and a qualifying examination for admission to postgraduate medical courses, effectively replacing the traditional final-year university examinations.

 Indonesia

 In Indonesia, graduating students are awarded the academic degree of Sarjana Kedokteran / Bachelor of Medicine (written as suffix "S.Ked") after completing their pre-clinical studies.
 At this point, the graduate is not yet a practising doctor, but may choose to work directly as a medical scientist or other non-clinician professions (usually health-related).
 However, most graduates will pursue the conventional path, which is to enroll in the clinical clerkship program (Program Pendidikan Profesi Dokter) for another 1.5 to 2 years.
-During this program, students are required to rotate through different medical/surgical specialties in a teaching hospital, actively involved in diagnoses and treatment of patients under direct supervision of residents and consultants/attending physicians.
-After completing clinical clerkship, students take national medical licensing examination (Ujian Kompetensi Mahasiswa Program Profesi Dokter/UKMPPD) and will be awarded with the title Dokter (written as prefix "dr.") as first professional title if they pass the examination.
+During this program, students are required to rotate through different medical/surgical specialties in a teaching hospital, actively involved in diagnoses and treatment of patients under the direct supervision of residents and consultants/attending physicians.
+After completing a clinical clerkship, students take the national medical licensing examination (Ujian Kompetensi Mahasiswa Program Profesi Dokter/UKMPPD) and will be awarded the title Dokter (written as prefix "dr.") as their first professional title if they pass the examination.

 Iraq

-All medical schools in Iraq award MB ChB.
-With the exception of University of Kurdistan-Hewlêr, which awards the "MBBS" degree.
+All medical schools in Iraq award MB ChB, with the exception of the University of Kurdistan-Hewlêr which awards the MBBS degree.